 Over the course of the past few years, we have made it a habit to release the best bits of our code to the world.

 We actively free up developer time in order to work on open source projects.
-Some of us even work on such projects nearly full-time.
+Many of us even work on open source full-time.

 Besides funding projects, we also fund the open source community by helping its members to organize great conferences, hackathons and meet-ups.

 - FITC Amsterdam 2016, Amsterdam, The Netherlands

 - dotJS 2015, Paris, France

 - Code Motion 2015, Berlin, Germany